How to Determine Effects of the Action

 NMFS calculation tools and technical guidance documents are available for calculating acoustic impacts to ESA-listed fish, sea turtles, and marine mammals.
 They are intended to be used by NMFS analysts and managers, other federal agencies, and other relevant user groups/stakeholders to better predict how a protected species may be affected will respond to sound exposure.

-SERO developed a Pile Drive Noise Calculator spreadsheet as an in-house tool for assessing the potential effects to ESA-listed fish and sea turtles exposed to elevated levels of underwater sound produced during pile driving.
-Please read the first tab titled “Read this first” completely before using the calculator to estimate potential noise effects.
+NOAA Fisheries Office of Protected Resources developed a Multi-Species Pile Driving Calculator spreadsheet as a tool for assessing the potential effects to fish, sea turtles and marine mammals exposed to elevated levels of underwater sound produced during pile driving.
+Please read the first tab titled “Instructions (Please Read!)” completely before using the calculator to estimate potential noise effects.
+PowerPoint slides are also provided below as a basic tutorial on how to use the tool.

 Return to the Southeast Region's ESA Section 7 Interagency Consultation main page here.